onegreyonewhite/easyrest/README.md

     M --> J2[Return Results to Plugin Client RPC Call] J2 --> B2[Return to EasyREST Server]
     B2 --> N[HTTP Response]

+    subgraph "Authentication Layer"
+        C
+        subgraph "Auth Plugins (Optional)"
+            P_Auth[Auth Plugin 1 e.g. JWT]
+            P_Auth2[Auth Plugin 2 e.g. OIDC]
+        end
+        C -->|Via Auth Plugins or Internal| P_Auth
+        C -->|Via Auth Plugins or Internal| P_Auth2 P_Auth ----> C
+        P_Auth2 ----> C
+    end
 ```

 ### Plugin Communication and Loading

 - **RPC Communication:** EasyREST uses Hashicorp's [go-plugin](https://github.com/hashicorp/go-plugin) system to load and communicate with plugins.
-The server launches plugin processes based on the `plugins` section in the YAML configuration file and establishes an RPC connection.
+The server launches plugin processes based on the configuration file and establishes an RPC connection.
 - **Plugin Loading:**
   - **`easyrest-gateway`**: This binary does not bundle any plugins.
-It discovers and launches plugin executables (e.g., `easyrest-plugin-sqlite`, `easyrest-plugin-mysql`) based on the URI scheme in the configuration and the `path` setting, or by searching standard system locations.
+It discovers and launches plugin executables (e.g., `easyrest-plugin-sqlite`, `easyrest-plugin-mysql`, `easyrest-auth-jwt`) based on the URI scheme (for DB/Cache) or plugin name (for Auth), and the `path` setting, or by searching standard system locations.
   - **`easyrest-server`**: This binary comes with built-in support for SQLite, MySQL, PostgreSQL (DB plugins), and Redis, LRU (Cache plugins).
-If a configured plugin matches one of these built-in types, it's used directly.
+If a configured DB/Cache plugin matches one of these built-in types, it's used directly.
 For other plugin types or if an explicit `path` is provided, it behaves like `easyrest-gateway` and attempts to load an external plugin executable.
+Auth plugins are typically loaded externally by `easyrest-server` as well.
-  - **`easyrest-plugin-*`**: These are standalone executables, each providing a specific DB or Cache implementation.
+  - **`easyrest-plugin-*`**: These are standalone executables, each providing a specific DB or Cache implementation (e.g., `easyrest-plugin-mysql`).
+  - **`easyrest-auth-*`**: These are standalone executables, each providing a specific Authentication implementation (e.g., `easyrest-auth-jwt`).
-- **Data Exchange:** The server sends validated and sanitized SQL expressions (for DB plugins) or commands (for Cache plugins) and additional context data to the plugin.
+- **Data Exchange:** The server sends validated and sanitized SQL expressions (for DB plugins), commands (for Cache plugins), or authentication-related data (for Auth plugins) and additional context data to the plugin.
 Context variables are directly substituted into the query or made available to the plugin.
-- **Type Registration:** For secure and reliable encoding/decoding over RPC, custom types (e.g., `time.Time` and flattened JWT claims) are registered with the gob package.
+- **Type Registration:** For secure and reliable encoding/decoding over RPC, custom types (e.g., `time.Time` and flattened JWT claims) are registered with the gob package on both the server and plugin sides.

 ### Authentication and Authorization

+- **Pluggable Authentication:** Authentication can be handled by one or more configured `AuthPlugin` instances.
+Each `AuthPlugin` is responsible for validating credentials (e.g., a token from the `Authorization` header) and returning claims.
+- **Swagger Security Definitions:** `AuthPlugin` instances also provide Swagger 2.0 Security Definition Objects during their initialization.
+These are merged into the main API's Swagger schema, allowing API clients to understand the authentication methods.
-- **JWT Authentication:** Requests must include a Bearer token.
-The server verifies the token signature (using a secret from configuration) and extracts claims.
+- **JWT Authentication (Legacy/Fallback):** If no `AuthPlugin` is configured or if they don't handle a request, the server can fall back to its legacy JWT verification (using `token_secret` from configuration) and extracts claims.
-- **Scope-based Authorization:** The service verifies that the token's claims include the required scope (e.g., `users-read` for GET operations, `users-write` for modifications or wide `read` and `write` for all table names).
+- **Scope-based Authorization:** The service verifies that the claims (from an AuthPlugin or legacy JWT) include the required scope (e.g., `users-read` for GET operations, `users-write` for modifications or wide `read` and `write` for all table names).
+This is controlled by the `check_scope` setting.
-- **Token Claims:** The claims are flattened and passed to plugins (under the key `claims` in the context map) so that plugins can leverage user-specific information if needed.
+- **Token Claims:** The claims are flattened and passed to DB/Cache plugins (under the key `claims` in the context map) so that plugins can leverage user-specific information if needed.

 ---